moll/node-mitm/README.md

 [npm-badge]: https://badge.fury.io/js/mitm.png
 [travis-badge]: https://travis-ci.org/moll/node-mitm.png?branch=master

-Mitm.js is a library for Node.js to **intercept and mock** network **TCP** and **HTTP** connections.
+Mitm.js is a library for Node.js to **intercept and mock** outgoing network **TCP** and **HTTP** connections.
 Mitm.js intercepts and gives you a `Net.Socket` to communicate as if you were the remote server.
 For **HTTP requests** it even gives you `Http.IncomingMessage` and `Http.ServerResponse` — just like you're used to when writing Node.js servers.
 Except there's no actual server running, it's all just _In-Process Interception™_.

 Intercepting connections and requests is **extremely useful to test and ensure your code does what you expect**.
 Assert on request parameters and send back